Maternal fetal stress transfer: Placental Protective Mechanism

+External stress stimuli and the Fetus

 Alcohol

 This biological phenomena is problematic due to the impact that an increased level of cortisol has on the foetal HPA axis.
 The major source of a cortisol increase are stimuli which provoke consistently high levels of psychosocial stress, but another source of high cortisol concentrations that is often overlooked is the ingestion of alcohol.
 It is already well known that women who drink alcohol during pregnancy are more likely to give birth to children with physical or neurological defects, but this occurs with large amounts of alcohol intake.
 Smaller but still significant portions of alcohol intake can trigger a rise in cortisol levels in the mother's bloodstream, hence causing the cortisol levels to rise in the foetus as well, resulting in the same consequences as maternal-foetal stress transfer.

 Obesity

 Obesity later in life is linked to the changes in the HPA-axis activity in the fetus.
 As mothers experience increased stress, they may begin to participare in risky health behaviors such as poor dietary habits.
 This increases the chance of obesity in the mother and the fetus.
 The fetus has an increased chance of obesity as high stress is used to predict the potential environment the fetus lives in.
 Two specific types of glucocorticoids, dexamethasone and betamethasone, are transferred to the fetus.
 CRH as well, also influences the fetus' health and disease.This exposure, in addition to a higher energy diet, increase the likelihood of obesity later on in life.
 This is due to glucocorticoids not only regulating stress in the fetus, but also appetite, obesity and metabolism in animals and humans.